 Samsung vs. GE Profiles Induction Slide-In Ranges

-For comparison purposes, the following overview will match up Samsung’s, high-end Chef Collection induction slide-in with the GE Profile induction slide-in.
+For comparison purposes, the following overview will match up to Samsung’s induction slide-in range, with the GE Profile induction slide-in range.

 - 5.3 cu. ft.
 Oven Capacity

 - Glide Touch Controls / Control element temperatures precisely with the touch of a finger

 - Fast Preheat

 Unlike the newer Samsung, the, GE oven is a bit dated looking but does offer modern features, like Wi-Fi.
 Control panel is nicely displayed along the top of the range making it very easy use.

 Like the Samsung, this is a true slide-in, with a wider glass surface that will overlap onto the countertop sides to eliminate seams.